CodeForFoco/fd-servicedirectory/README.md

 ## Project Status

-Ready-to-prototype
+In progress

 ## Project Leaders

-Michael Durkin (PFA), David Hayes (CFFC), you?
+Michael Durkin (PFA), David Hayes (CFFC), Eric Skram (CFFC)

 ## Project Goals

 There exist a lot of good services in the Fort Collins area, offered by governments, NGOs, etc. And Poudre Fire Authority fire fighters (in their roles beyond putting out fires) are often on the front-lines of community interaction.
 But few of the fire fighters actually know a lot about the services on offer.
 They often wish that they could help people more when leaving their community interactions.
 For example: they may be called to help a currently-homeless person outside on a cold night, but not know where a warm shelter is.
 Or they may be called to someone whose house is cold (but housed) in winter, but not be able fix a broken heater.
 But a service might exist for that use.

 So the goal of this project is mostly to offer an "app" to these firefighters that helps them know quickly which services are offered.
 The idea is that it would serve as a quick "wizard" where they can answer a few questions (order and qualifying question text is approximate here and will change):

 1. *Is this person...* needing food assistance?
 1. *Is this person...* needing groceries?
 1. *Is this person...* a resident?
 2. *Is this person...* an adult?
 3. *Is this person...* a veteran?
 9. *Here are the three listings* -- want to call them?

 ## Possible Stretch Goals